jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 A1: The combination of "Tom" and "Cruise".
 In other words, no matter it is a phrase search, or it is a regular search, when computing the keywords density score, always follow the two steps: 1. calculate the density score for each keyword within the document; 2. accumulate these individual density scores into a combined score.

+Q2: When it asks for Keyword Density Across All Documents, does it mean all 33 documents or all documents which contain the keyword?

+A2: All 33 documents.

 ## Rubric

 21 pts